Lucyjpjones/wean-cuisine/README.md

 **Future Development plans**
 - I will continue to add more cuisine cards as I grow my user base.
-- I would liek to add a review option so my users can share their options on recipes they have tried.
+- Add a review option so my users can share their options on recipes they have tried.
 - Create a parent forum to add more social interaction between my users.
 - Add Dietry requirements information to recipes.
 - link log in and register with users email and create a link for forgetting password.